Social Media

 sungei buloh wetland reserve mangrove walk

-Public transport: A bus stop, located outside the entrance on Kranji Way, is served by Bus 925 which you can take from Kranji MRT station.
+Public transport: The bus stop located outside the entrance on Kranji Way is served by Bus 925 (Monday – Saturday) or 925M (Sunday, Public Holiday), which you can take from Kranji MRT station.

 On our most recent visit to Sungei Buloh, we saw mudskippers, bizarre fish whose eyes protrude from the water and “skip” along the mudflats, and even managed to follow, from afar, an estuarine crocodile from sea to inland.
-In all our visits, we have yet to catch sight of a Malayan water monitor lizard, which can grow up to 6 feet long, or a smooth-coated otter, which are widespread along the Johor Straits.
+In all our visits, we have yet to catch sight of a Malayan water monitor lizard, which can grow up to 6 feet long, or a smooth-coated otter, which is widespread along the Johor Straits.
 Soon, we hope!

 Download: Free Nature Play Scavenger Hunt